verticalsoftware/vertical-templatecopy/README.md

 |-p, --prop &lt;key=value&gt;|A repeatable option that associates a key with a value.
 |--plan| Switch that causes t4copy to display what the utility would do, without making any modifications to the file system.
 |-o, --overwrite| Switch that permits the utility to overwrite files that already exist.
 If not specified and an overwrite condition would occur, an error will be displayed and the operation will be stopped.
 |--tx &lt;extensions&gt;| A semi-colon delimited list of file extensions that identify files that are inspected for template placeholders.
 Files that have other extensions not in this list are copied and not inspected for content. *Not specifying* this option means *all* files will be transformed.
+Be aware of this if you have big files in your template as the content will be loaded to memory.

 ## Advanced Usage